snowinmars/FerOmega/README.md

 ## Sql injections

 It looks like it's possible to make it fully secured.
-For now it could depends, but I strongly believe that it's possible to forbid sql injections.

 ## Syntax
 The basic syntax (operator, etc.) describes in `/Services/configs/InternalGrammarConfig.cs`.
 You can override it with your own grammar config.